Arnav710/cse150a/README.md

 were able to find the exact responses in the dataset.

 So, both models were overfitting to the train set.
-It is important to note this this metric is biased towards the training samples and we will look for be
+It is important to note this this metric is biased towards the training samples and we will look for better evaluation metrics for the next milestone.

 ## Conclusion section:
 It can be seen that the cosine similarity model performs slightly better than the probability based one.